wds4/tapestry-protocol/tips/core-protocol/grapevine.md

 ## Synopsis

 The tapestry protocol will provide methods for entities to delegate curation of knowledge to the web of trust, referred to as the *Grapevine*, and will be done so in a manner designed to pair well with the Concept Graph.
+In other words, the Concept Graph will be used to formulate a question; the Grapevine will be used to answer it.

 ## Discussion